Touch to Pair: Secure and Usable IoT Pairing without Information Loss: Evaluation

 \subsection{Randomness and Entropy}

-\Para{Randomness.} The randomness level of the time interval between two consecutive events directly impacts the entropy of evidence.
-This randomness varies significantly, ranging from large values when the user pauses to small ones when she presses/twists/swipes quickly.
+\textbf{Randomness.} The randomness level of the time interval between two consecutive events directly impacts the entropy of evidence.
 Evaluating the randomness of these intervals poses a challenge due to the requirement for a large number of samples.
 Prior work~\cite{shakeWell, Perceptio} has also acknowledged this challenge and directly assumes that human-generated events are random.

-Instead of examining the randomness of the time interval values, we focus on a limited range of these values.
 Similar to H2H~\cite{H2H_CCS14}, we investigate whether the six least significant bits of the time intervals are randomly distributed.
 To verify this, we apply the NIST statistical test suite~\cite{nist} to the distribution of our time interval bits.
 This test suite is widely used for assessing randomness in various contexts~\cite{H2H_CCS14, TDS_ccs16, touch_and_guard_tmc}.
 Our dataset, which is subsampled from Dataset I and II based on users, comprises 19.2 Kbits, consisting of 3200 intervals for each type of pairing operation.

 The outputs of the NIST tests are $p$-values, where each $p$-value represents the probability that the input bit sequence is generated by a random bit generator~\cite{nist}.
 If a $p$-value is less than a chosen critical value (usually 0.01), the null hypothesis for randomness is rejected.
 Table~\ref{tab:nist_test} demonstrates that all the $p$-values for the three types of devices are greater than 0.01.
 These results confirm the randomness of the collected time intervals.